-Score explanation: The Warren Alpert Medical School offered a semester-long preclinical elective titled Planetary Health for the second year in a row.
+Score explanation: The Warren Alpert Medical School offered a semester-long preclinical elective titled Planetary Health for the third year in a row.
 This was led by Brown faculty members, Dean Katherine Smith and Dr. Kyle Martin, in collaboration with medical students.
-The elective focused on the impact of climate change on patterns of infectious disease and sought to answer the question: "will a warmer world be a sicker world"?
-The elective featured speakers, small group discussions and individual assignments.
+The elective focused on how shifts in weather patterns, land use change, and increased contact between humans and animals have led to new threats to human health, specifically highlighting emerging infectious disease, mental health, heat-related illness, and natural disaster.
+The elective featured speakers, small group discussions and 6 hours of community-based activity relevant to planetary health.
+The elective created the service learning component in this most recent year to encourage participation in local planetary health initiatives.